sandydoo/ember-is-mobile/README.md

 ## Upgrading

 This addon uses a blueprint to add `ismobilejs` to your app's dependencies using a blueprint.
 This step is necessary if you're using FastBoot.
 To get the latest version from the blueprint, run `ember g ember-is-mobile`.

+## TODO

+* Implement FastBoot tests to avoid regressions.
+* Add a dummy app to test on.

 ## License